intlify/vue-i18n-extensions/docs/@intlify/vue-i18n-extensions-api.md

 #### Remarks

-If this option is specified, `v-t` custom diretive transform uses an I18n instance to pre-translate.
-The translation will use the global resources registered in the I18n instance, that is, `v-t` diretive transform is also a limitation that the resources of each component cannot be used.
+If this option is specified, `v-t` custom directive transform uses an I18n instance to pre-translate.
+The translation will use the global resources registered in the I18n instance, that is, `v-t` directive transform is also a limitation that the resources of each component cannot be used.

 ##### mode